Lejeune-Lab/intro-computational-undergrads/README.md

   * [Unix Cheatsheet](https://commons.wikimedia.org/wiki/File:Unix_command_cheatsheet.pdf)

 ## VSCode
 VSCode is a code editor that simplifies your workflow alot.
-You can easily edit code, Jupyter notebooks, bash, ssh, git all using VSCode.
+You can easily edit code, debug, use Jupyter notebooks, bash, ssh, git all using VSCode.
 [To install go to this link](https://code.visualstudio.com/).

 Here are some useful links to configure VSCode:
   * [Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)